-In Chapter 12 we tackle the $\bar{\partial}$ -Neumann problem, a boundary problem for an elliptic operator (essentially the Laplace operator) on a domain $\Omega \subset \mathbb{C}^n$, which is very important in the theory of functions of several complex variables.
-From a technical point of view, it is of particular interest that this boundary problem does not satisfy the regularity criteria investigated in Chapter 5.
-If Ω is "strongly pseudoconvex," one has instead certain "subelliptic estimates," which are established in Chapter 12.
+In Chap.
+12 we tackle the $\overline{\partial}$ -Neumann problem, a boundary problem for an elliptic operator (essentially the Laplace operator) on a domain $\Omega \subset \mathbb{C}^n$ , which is very important in the theory of functions of several complex variables.
+From a technical point of view, it is of particular interest that this boundary problem does not satisfy the regularity criteria investigated in Chap.
+5. If $\Omega$ is "strongly pseudoconvex," one has instead certain "subelliptic estimates," which are established in Chap.
+12.

-The third and final volume of this work contains Chapters 13 through 18.
+The third and final volume of this work contains Chaps.
+13-18.
 It is here that we study nonlinear PDE.

-We prepare the way in Chapter 13 with a further development of function space and operator theory, for use in nonlinear analysis.
-This includes the theory of L^p -Sobolev spaces and Hölder spaces.
+We prepare the way in Chap.
+13 with a further development of function space and operator theory, for use in nonlinear analysis.
+This includes the theory of $L^p$ -Sobolev spaces and Hölder spaces.
 We derive estimates in these spaces on nonlinear functions F(u), known as "Moser estimates," which are very useful.

-We extend the theory of pseudodifferential operators to cases where the symbols have limited smoothness, and also develop a variant of ψ DO theory, the theory of "paradifferential operators," which has had a significant impact on nonlinear PDE since about 1980.
+We extend the theory of pseudodifferential operators to cases where the symbols have limited smoothness, and also develop a variant of $\psi DO$ theory, the theory of "paradifferential operators," which has had a significant impact on nonlinear PDE since about 1980.
 We also estimate these operators, acting on the function spaces mentioned above.
-Other topics treated in Chapter 13 include Hardy spaces, compensated compactness, and "fuzzy functions."
+Other topics treated in Chap.
+13 include Hardy spaces, compensated compactness, and "fuzzy functions."